VET Program Approval and Maintenance Procedure

 • Federation TAFE must ensure qualifications are registered on the Scope of Registration prior to commencing marketing (refer to Course Finder Information Document), enrolment or delivery activities.
 It is an offence to undertake these activities for any qualifications not registered on the Scope.

-• The University must not issue sealed awards or statements of attainment for qualifications not listed on Schedule 5.1 or 5.1.1.
+• The University must not issue sealed awards or statements of attainment for qualifications not listed on TAFE Current AwardCourses Register.
 It is an offence to do so and can result in the University being fined.

-• Federation TAFE must be able to demonstrate that they have the capacity to deliver and assess ALL of the qualifications on the Scope of Registration and meet the requirements of the Standards for Registered Training Organisations 2015 and the VET Funding Contract, including the Quality Charter, at all times.
+• Federation TAFE must be able to demonstrate that they have the capacity to deliver and assess ALL of the qualifications on the Scope of Registration and meet the requirements of the 2025 Standards for Registered Training Organisations (the Standards) and the VET Funding Contract, including the Quality Charter, at all times.

-In accordance with the VET Funding Contract, HESG can audit the University at any time throughout the year to ensure compliance with the current Funding Contract.
+In accordance with the VET Funding Contract, DJSIR can audit the University at any time throughout the year to ensure compliance with the current Funding Contract.

 The University may also conduct audits of TAFE Program Areas to confirm they have the capacity to deliver and assess qualifications on the Scope of Registration.
 It is the Program Areas responsibility to ensure that all the evidence requirements are met.